-Stephen Ministers provide high-quality, confidential, Christ-centered care and support to people experiencing grief, job loss, depression, illness, divorce, relocation, and other life difficulties.
+Stephen Ministers provide high-quality, confidential, Christ-centered care and support to people experiencing grief, suicide prevention, depression, illness, divorce, relocation, and other life difficulties.

 All of the Stephen Ministers listed below have been through 50 hours of training with even more hands-on experience.
 They are trained and qualified to walk side-by-side with you as you go through a difficult time.
 Every Stephen Ministry relationship is completely confidential; nothing you say to your Stephen Minister will ever be repeated.
 If you ever are in need of a friendly ear to listen or a shoulder to lean on, please reach out to one of the people listed below.